dart-lang/site-www/src/_guides/language/evolution.md

 For more information about how language versioning works, see the [language versioning specification][language versioning feature].

+### Dart 2.12

+Dart 2.12 added support for **[sound null safety][]**.
+When you opt into null safety, types in your code are non-nullable by default, meaning that variables can’t contain null unless you say they can.
+With null safety, your runtime null-dereference errors turn into edit-time analysis errors.

+In Dart 2.12, **[Dart FFI][]** graduated from beta to the stable channel.

 [2.8 breaking changes]: https://github.com/dart-lang/sdk/issues/40686
 [calling native C code]: /guides/libraries/c-interop